FranciscoBorges/openwrt-printing-packages/README.md

 patch taken from [timesys.com].
 If your architecture is not there, it just won't work for you.

-- make CUPS play nice with Avahi by default (i.e. AirPrint does not work out of box)
 - the font cache will likely get lost on a reboot.